Plans Submitted for Lancaster Apartments Scheme, near City’s Historic Square

 The five-storey building would sit within the Lancaster City Conservation Area on a site bounded by the historic Dalton Square, Brock Street, and Mary Street.
 A flexible design enables the development to be used as either high-quality student accommodation or as a luxury aparthotel.

-It would see the façade and cinema foyer of 13 Dalton Square retained as part of the development while the dilapidated cinema auditorium to the rear would be demolished to make way for the new one and two-bedroom and studio apartments.
+It would see the façade and cinema foyer of 13 Dalton Square retained as part of development, while the dilapidated cinema auditorium to the rear would be demolished to make way for the new 1 and 2 bedroom / studio apartments.

-The new 15,590 sq ft apartment development will use stone cladding to match the appearance of other buildings in the vicinity.
-A flat roof, clad in zinc will also enable the building to blend with its surroundings.
+The new 15,590 square ft apartment will use stone cladding to match the appearance of other buildings in the vicinity.
+A flat roof, clad in zinc, will also enable the building to blend with its surroundings.

-The design also features angled walls on the south elevation to allow the scheme to take advantage of a variety of views while minimising overlooking issues.
+The design also features angled walls on the south elevation, allowing the scheme to take advantage of a variety of views while minimising overlooking issues.
 A courtyard and green wall of climbing plants will help provide privacy for neighbouring buildings.